QuantEcon/lecture-python-intro/_sources/cons_smooth.md

 ### Experiments

-In this section we experiment consumption smoothing behavior under different setups.
+In this section we decribe  how a  consumption sequence would optimally respond to different  sequences sequences of non-financial income.

-First we write a function `plot_cs` that generate graphs above based on a consumption smoothing model `cs_model`.
+First we create  a function `plot_cs` that generate graphs for different instances of the  consumption smoothing model `cs_model`.

-This helps us repeat the steps shown above
+This will  help us avoid rewriting code to plot outcomes for different non-financial income sequences.

 ```{code-cell} ipython3
 def plot_cs(model,    # consumption smoothing model